This is Part 5 in a 5-part series describing an effective LinkedIn strategy for selling high value products and services.

 There’s an important section on LinkedIn called “People You May Know” at https://www.linkedin.com/mynetwork/

 This feature suggests potentially relevant people with whom you may want connect.
 The great thing is you can send connection requests without filling out a form (as you must when you click “Connect” on someone’s profile).
 This saves a lot of time!

 As part of a good LinkedIn strategy you want to visit this area once or twice a week.
 Scan it and connect with 10-20 ideal target customers, headhunters and LIONS (LinkedIn Open Networkers) you find.

 NOTE: It’s very important to be selective and connect only with people that are relevant to you.
-Just going down the page and randomly clicking “Connect” a hundred times a day will get your account suspended.
+Just going down the page and randomly clicking “Connect” will get your account suspended.
 It will also fill your network with irrelevant people.
 It’s bad form so don’t do it.